oldstreetloft/Gli_Cloudflared/README.md

 # Cloudflared ARM Client Installer  <img src="https://user-images.githubusercontent.com/95660759/234452549-53925c8f-bc2f-4eaf-b2e1-8cf13d2adbe7.png" width="50" height="50">

 ## Description:
-This Bash script installs and configures the Cloudflare Warp client on an OpenWRT router.
+This Bash script installs and configures the Cloudflare Tunnel client on an OpenWRT router.
 The script prompts the user for an IP address and a Cloudflare Access token, then it uses SSH to connect and perform the installation.

 ## Installation:
 Download the setup.sh file, make it executable, run it, then provide your information: